Chengyui/Chengyui.github.io/_pages/internship.md

   - From 2024/08 to the Present
   - Hangzhou, China
-  - Responsible for collecting weather data, evaluating different time series forecasting methods such as traditional machine learning methods XGboost as well as the deep learning methods: TimeXer, PatchTST, iTransformer, etc.
+  - I am responsible for collecting weather data, evaluating different time series forecasting methods such as traditional machine learning methods XGboost as well as the deep learning methods: TimeXer, PatchTST, iTransformer, etc.